piger/spock/README.md

 # Spock wiki

-Spock is a simple wiki software heavily inspired by [GitHub's Gollum](Gollum) and is mostly intended as a personal documentation system.
+Spock is a simple wiki software heavily inspired by [GitHub's Gollum][Gollum] and is mostly intended as a personal documentation system.
 I wrote it as a frontend for my technical notes.

 [Gollum]: https://github.com/gollum/gollum